Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Introduction

-Indeed, $\text{Var}(N_t)$ is very sensible to the initial number of individuals and the first steps of the process, i.e. the first lifespans in Bellman Harris process.
+Indeed, $\text{Var}(N_t)$ is very sensible to the initial number of individuals and the first steps of the process, i.e. the first lifespans in Bellman-Harris process.
 We are thus bound to forget a first time period of the trajectories of the Bellman-Harris process.
 We need estimators after this time, which are the most sensible as possible to the parameters, and in particular to the variance $\sigma^2$ or the coefficient of variation $\sigma/\mu$.
 We also want to exploit our data set with successive observations as best as possible.
 Consequently, we need to use an alternative quantity.
 Whatever the initial condition of Bellman-Harris, the ratio $N_{t+\delta}/N_{t}$ converges almost surely to $\exp(\delta \alpha)$ as $t$ tends to infinity.
 This leads us to consider the asymptotic fluctuations where $\alpha$ is the Malthusian growth and has been estimated in the first step.
 Our issue is now to relate the “observed" distribution of $R_t^{\delta}$ for large $t$ to the parameters $(k,\theta)$ we want to determine.
 This link is delicate.
 One may expect that the order of magnitude of $R_t^{\delta}$ is $\sqrt{N_t}=\mathcal O(\exp(t \alpha/2))$.
-This regime corresponds to the classical Gaussian fluctuations in central limit teorem and the fact that for large time, the age of individuals can be seen as independent and picked according to the limiting age distribution.
-It indeed happens, but only when $2\cos(2\pi/k) < 2^{-1/k} + 1$.
+This regime corresponds to the classical Gaussian fluctuations in central limit theorem and the fact that for large time, the age of individuals can be seen as independent and picked according to the limiting age distribution.
+It indeed happens, but only when $k < k_c$, where $k_c$ is the unique solution in $[2,+\infty)$ of

+and is approximately equal to $57.24 \pm 0.01$, see~Figure~\ref{fig:thresold_spectral_gap}.
 In that case, we prove the following convergence in law as $t$ tends to infinity